Request a Call 24/7

 We help you find your path.

-Getting the right diagnosis can be tricky; finding your path can be even trickier.
+Getting the right male mental health diagnosis can be difficult.
 With our specialized, comprehensive Assessment for Young Adults, we focus on identifying and centering that path around natural strengths and interests, in order to establish long-term goals and offer recommendations for the next step in treatment.
 These goals ultimately support each young adult in becoming autonomous and independent, and help us identify barriers to progression in these areas.

 Frequently Asked Questions FAQ

 In our residential programs for young adults, we offer comfortable gender-specific rooms with two beds, private bath, and all the amenities necessary to create a serene healing environment.
 Visit our campuses virtually or in person.

 When you come to a Newport Institute residential treatment programs for young adults with anxiety, depending on your interests, you might be getting private tutoring or mentorship one day, and going rock climbing the next.
 Bring about 10 days’ worth of clothing suitable for both indoor and outdoor activities, including:

 When packing, be mindful of which campus you’re heading to and the general weather conditions there.
 We have laundry facilities in each of our houses, so you’ll be able to wash your clothes while you’re here.

 As often as the treatment team feels is necessary—which could be once a day or a few times a week.